 Step 1: Take Out the Blade.

 If you have newer models, you’ll see there is a release switch in the circular saw.
-Press the switch to remove the blade carefully.
+Press the button to remove the blade carefully.
 Or else, for older models, use a wrench to loosen the bolts.
 Now put the saw blade down on a table.

 Step 2: Preparation.

 Before you sharpen the blade, let’s make the job easier.
 Use a soft brush and apply Vaseline over the saw blade and teeth.
-Leave it for half an hour, and it will help to break down the resin in the teeth.
+Leave it for half an hour, and it will help break down the resin in the teeth.

 Step 3: Secure the Blade.

 Now your blade is ready to be sharpened.
-Secure the saw blade using the clamp in a vertical position; make sure the teeth are facing towards you.
+Secure the saw blade using the clamp in a vertical position; make sure the teeth are facing you.
 Do not over-tighten the clamp as it may bend the saw blade.